Takakiriy/typrm/README.md

 ## Tag list

-- `#disable-tag-tool:` Disable tags on the same line
 - `#copy:` Checks that they have the same text
 - `#copy-template:` A template of text in copy tag block
+- `#disable-tag-tool:` Disable tags on the same line
+- `#enable-file-template-if-exist:` Check file contents only when there is a folder
 - `#expect:` Condition check
 - `#file-template:` A template for checking the contents of a file
 - `#file-template-any-lines:` Lines that do not check the contents of the file